Azure/azure-functions-durable-extension/samples/v2/Chirper/Chirper.Service/readme.md

 ## Running The Sample Locally with VS

 Open Chirper.sln in Visual Studio, compile, and run.

-This automatically starts the local development storage and the Azure functions runtime.
-A console pops up that shows how the functions runtime loads.
+On Windows, this automatically starts the local development storage.
+On macOS, you can edit the `local.settings.json` and replace `UseDevelopmentStorage=true` with a connection string to an Azure storage account.

+Once the function runtime starts successfully, the console shows the progress.
-If everything starts smoothly, the console prints a list of the HTTP bindings:
+After some time it prints a list of the HTTP bindings:

         UserChirpsDelete: [DELETE] http://localhost:7071/user/{userId}/chirps/{timestamp}
         UserChirpsGet: [GET] http://localhost:7071/user/{userId}/chirps